bhimeshagrawal/opal-fetcher-mysql/README.md

 ### 🚩 Possible User Issues

-While trying to send requests to a Postgres data source, you may encounter that the request fails.
+While trying to send requests to a mysql data source, you may encounter that the request fails.
 This can be caused by the format of the config entry URL for which the standard is:

 `mysql://<user>:<password>@<host>/<db>`